 Finally, the fees you charge for your courses must ultimately have due regard to your companies business plan and the market place in which you operate.
 To that end, market research will be your companies best friend.

 So you are now the proud owner of a new shiny course.
 It is the only one of it’s kind, and exactly what the whole world needs.
 Your company can’t fail to make you a fortune.
 Right?

 Having the course is half of the battle, the other half is getting people to enrol on it.

-For many marketing will be something very new to them and even to those who have experience in it see marketing as something of a dark art.
-So to shed a little light into the dark corners of marketing strategy I will hand you over to Sam Sleight who spends all day every day stirring the marketing pot.
+For many, marketing will be something very new to them.
+Even to those who have experience in it see marketing as something of a dark art.
+So to shed a little light into the dark corners of marketing strategy lets start with a few basics.

 Marketing – the 4P’s

 As was mentioned earlier, I’m assuming that you are already familiar with the running of a business, so I would be extremely surprised if you haven’t come across the 4P’s (Marketing Mix) before.
 There is a lot to be said for this 50+ year old theory.
 You have already covered two of these P’s without even realising it; The ‘should I be a specialist training provider’ section talks about establishing your Product.
 The ‘what fees should I charge?’ section covers your Price.
 That leaves Place and Promotion.

 But before you can set out plans for how you’re going to promote your courses and where you are going to do so, there’s one very important thing you need to do first.
 If you only end up taking two bits of advice away from this page, then one is what we’re about to go on to next, and the second you will have to keep reading to find out…